Certified Mail vs Registered Mail for Valuables and Sensitive Documents (2026)

 5. 5.
 Final delivery requires recipient signature and ID verification

 Understanding the cost difference between Certified and Registered Mail helps you budget appropriately for your mailing needs.
 The USPS certified vs registered mail pricing varies significantly based on service level.
-For detailed pricing information, see our complete Certified Mail cost breakdown:
+For detailed pricing information, see our complete Certified Mail cost breakdown and the full registered mail cost breakdown:

 Certified Mail Costs